krasimir/TheBugFixManifesto/README.md

 ## Summary

 I hope that some of the advices above apply to your workflow.
 They work for me and really help solving bugs quickly.

-The points made in this article are packed in a GitHub project called [*The Bug Fix Manifesto](http://krasimir.github.io/TheBugFixManifesto/).
-Feel free to contribute or/and share.